AbdullahZuhair21/OSCP-Notes/README.md

 - to detect SQL injection use the following chars (' " \)
 - to comment the remain statement in get reqeust use
 -     --+
-- to comment the remain statement in port reqeust use
+- to comment the remain statement in post reqeust use
 -     '--SPACE
 -     '-- -
 -     ' #